AlanaBF/HTML-CSS-Git-Code-Refactor/README.md

 -  Heading attributes fall in sequential order
 -  Title elements contain a concise, descriptive title
 -  The site is now optimized for search engines
--  I learnt to find, test and fix a broken link, I added comments throughout for future developers to show what has been done, I simplified the code to make it cleaner and easier to read.
+-  I  found, tested and fixed a broken link, I added comments throughout for future developers to show what has been done, I simplified the code to make it cleaner and easier to read.
 I added semantic code throughout and removed div elements.

 ## Installation